Feste

 Shakespeare Retold (Modern Verse)

-VIOLA: This fellow is intelligent enough
+VIOLA: This chap is smart enough to act the fool,

-their personalities, the time of day…
+The type of person, and the time of day…

 Sir Topas and the Dark Room

-Act 4, Scene 2 is Feste's most morally complicated scene.
+A4S2 is Feste's most morally complicated scene.
 Maria has produced a gown and beard; Feste is to dress as "Sir Topas the curate" and visit Malvolio in the dark room where he has been imprisoned as a madman.
 The scene's whole effect depends on whether the audience reads it as comic vengeance or as something darker.

 Original